lmgorman/CoTS-RNAseq/LMG_Lab_Notebook.md

 Started funn_pred_opti_Ahya.sh 18.07.25 12:51pm
 squeue -j 40082840
 Saving the data to my scratch directory so I don't take up more space in the /work/pi_hputnam_uri_edu

+Next:
+- Decide which prediction you will use optimised augustus or not
+- Then proceed to annotation For A.hyacinthus!
+- Repeat for P. evermanni
+- Will need to clean the P. evermanni genome also with funnannotate clean